-Before applying for the Myanmar visa check whether the coronavirus can ruin your travel plans for a holiday or business trip.
+Before applying for the Myanmar visa, check whether the coronavirus can ruin your travel plans for a holiday or business trip.
 Myanmar has also officially announced infections and deaths as a result of the coronavirus.
 In this article you can read about the possible consequences of the coronavirus on your travel plans.
-This article was last updated on 05-08-2020.
+This article was last updated on 01-10-2020.

 How serious is the coronavirus problem in Myanmar?

-Coronavirus in Myanmar: the number of officially reported infections is as of yet relatively low.
+Coronavirus in Myanmar: the number of officially reported infections is quickly rising.

 Can I already apply for a Myanmar visa again?